dioxfile/Logic_Clock_Didatic_Tool/README.md

 ***********************************************************************************************
-# How to install it?
+## How to install it in Debian-based Systems?

 * For x86_64<br/>
-Give permission to file INSTALL.sh<br/>
+Permit to file INSTALL.sh<br/>
 `$sudo chmod +x INSTALL.sh`

 Obs: For the above command to work the terminal must be open where the file is located.<br/>